 Our executive officers do not receive any direct compensation from us.
 We do not currently have any employees and currently do not expect to have any employees.
 Services necessary for our business are provided by individuals who are employees or other affiliates of our Investment Advisor, pursuant to the terms of our Investment Advisory Agreement and our administration agreement.
 Each of our executive officers is an employee or other affiliate of our Investment Advisor.
 Our day-to-day investment operations are managed by our Investment Advisor.
 All of the services necessary for the origination and administration of our investment portfolio are provided by investment professionals employed by our Investment Advisor.
-In addition, we reimburse our Investment Advisor, as administrator, for its allocable portion of expenses incurred by it in performing its obligations under the administration agreement, including its allocable portion of the cost related to certain of our officers and their respective staffs, and for certain expenses under the administration agreement.
+In addition, we reimburse our Investment Advisor, as administrator, for its allocable portion of expenses incurred by it in performing its obligations under the administration agreement, including its allocable portion of the cost related to certain of our officers, including the Chief Financial Officer and Chief Compliance Officer, and their respective staffs, and for certain expenses under the administration agreement.

-Under the Investment Advisory Agreement, our Investment Advisor earned and was paid approximately \$19.8 million in fees for the year ended December 31, 2019, consisting of a base management fee of \$12.4 million and an income incentive fee of \$7.4 million.
-For the year ended December 31, 2019, we accrued, but did not pay, \$3.3 million of capital gains incentive fees in accordance with generally accepted accounting principles.
-During 2019, our Investment Advisor incurred approximately \$1.6 million of allocable expenses that are payable by the Company under the administration agreement.
+Under the Investment Advisory Agreement, our Investment Advisor earned and was paid approximately \$22.9 million in fees for the year ended December 31, 2021, consisting of a base management fee, net of base management fee waiver of \$12.7 million and an income incentive fee of \$10.2 million.
+For the year ended December 31, 2021, we accrued \$18.2 million of capital gains incentive fees in accordance with generally accepted accounting principles, \$6.1 million of which is payable to our Investment Advisor.
+During 2021, our Investment Advisor incurred approximately \$1.7 million of allocable expenses that are payable by the Company under the administration agreement.

-2019 DIRECTOR COMPENSATION TABLE
+2021 DIRECTOR COMPENSATION TABLE

-The following table shows information regarding the compensation received by the Company's directors, none of whom is an employee of the Company, for the fiscal year ended December 31, 2019.
+The following table shows information regarding the compensation received by the Company's directors, none of whom is an employee of the Company, for the fiscal year ended December 31, 2021.

-Name Fees Earned or Paid in Cash(1) Total
+Nan Fees Earned or Paid in Cash(1) Total

-Independent Directors
+Ind dependent Directors

 Raymond L. Anstiss, Jr. \$105,000 \$105,000

 Charles D. Hyman \$100,000 \$100,000

-John A. Mazzarino(2) \$ 22,500 \$ 22,500

-Edward X. Tune \$ 72,500 \$ 72,500
+Edward X. Tune \$ 95,000 \$ 95,000

 Interested Directors

 Edward H. Ross None None

 Thomas C. Lauer None None